 The Summit Inn at the present location has been in operation since 1952.
 The original owner was Burt Riley who operated the Summit Inn between 1952 and 1966.
 Cecil Stevens

 owned and operated the Summit Inn between 1966 sand 2016.
-The Summit Inn was acquired by Otto Recinos in June 2016.
+The Summit Inn was acquired by Katherine Juarez and Otto Recinos in June 2016.
 The new owner announced restoration plans.

 Visit a travel reference

 Visit the California